iotaledger/identity.rs/documentation/docs/specs/didcomm/overview.md

 ## Protocols

+The specification defines several protocols, that can be used for common SSI interactions:

 | Name | Version | Description |
 | :--- | :---: | :--- |
 | [Connection](./protocols/connection.md) | 0.1 | Establishes a [DIDComm connection](https://identity.foundation/didcomm-messaging/spec/#connections) between two parties. |